ghazal-naderi/platform-11/README.md

 We have chosen **Kubernetes** as the interface for the Application -> Platform connection.
 Out of the box, we provide automated pipelines in order to:
 * Automatically [gather](https://github.com/11FSConsulting/platform/tree/master/components/client-repo-gather-deps) and update structs from this repository into a user-defined configuration (though it is suggested that a new Platform uses a copy of [11FSConsulting/infra](https://github.com/11FSConsulting/infra/blob/master/manifest.yaml), our sandbox cluster, as a starting point).
 * Automatically deploy and update the configured platform using [Tekton](https://github.com/11FSConsulting/platform/tree/master/k8s/tekton-pipelines), keeping the state in line with the configuration contained in the platform instance's GitHub repository.
 * Automatically deploy and update application components from their own GitHub repositories and manage the software application lifecycle via GitHub Actions across multiple environments.
-FIXME: This isn't pushed yet, TODO push it!

 This means that from the perspective of a developer, day to day application changes can be conducted with no dependency or requirements on Platform changes.
 Of course, occasional adjustments are still required on the Platform and can be made via 1..m layers of overlay configurations using `Kustomize` and `Helm` as code that is visible, auditable and managed within Git repositories.